ArasiRukayat/Codsoft-project-Task1-Titanic-Survival-Prediction/README.md

 # Codsoft-project-Task1-Titanic-Survival-Prediction
-This project will predict whether a person survival for titanic ship or not
+This project will predict whether a person survived for titanic ship or not